 The vision of Terra is to enable the next generation of collaborative biomedical research.
-To that end, there are several projects that exist independently on the platform - AnVIL, BioData Catalyst, and FireCloud, for example.
+To that end, several projects exist independently on the platform - such as AnVIL, FireCloud, and BioData Catalyst.
 Each project on Terra serves a unique research purpose, while still offering the benefits of the Terra platform to every user.

 The AnVIL project, funded by the National Human Genome Research Institute, “is a scalable and interoperable resource for the genomic scientific community, that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets.”

 The Cloud Resources (CRs) project, of which FireCloud is one, is funded by the National Cancer Institute.
 The CRs are components of the NCI Cancer Research Data Commons (CRDC) “that bring data and computational power together to enable cancer research and discovery … The Cloud Resources also provide access to on-demand computational capacity to analyze these data.
 The Cloud Resources allow users to run best-practice tools and pipelines already implemented or upload their own data or analysis methods to workspaces.”